-© An andalusian dog.
+© An Andalusian dog.
 Photogram Luis Buñuel.
 1929

-The true journey of discovery
+The real voyage of discovery

-but to have new eyes.
+but in having new eyes.

 Marcel Proust

-I don’t like to see a wonderful photograph and my gaze falls on that wound; in the brand to the creator’s fire, invalidating the visual walk of the person who observes and contemplates.
+I don’t like to see a wonderful photograph and have my gaze fall on that wound; on the fiery mark of the creator, invalidating the visual walk of the person who observes and contemplates.
 Therefore, I invite you to start your critical thinking, another way of looking.

 © Eugeni Forcano